-Image: Nutrients delivered to Annie Brook and its tributaries are mostly derived from agricultural land uses
+Nutrients delivered to Annie Brook and its tributaries are mostly derived from beef grazing

 The Department of Water and Environmental Regulation has been monitoring the water quality of the Annie Brook catchment fortnightly since 2006.
 The sampling location is just north of where the tributaries of Station Gully, Annie Brook and Mary Brook meet.
-Data from 2008-2016 is presented in the table below (as data from 2008 represents data from 2006-2008).
+Data from 2008-2021 is presented in the table below.
 The data shows total nitrogen concentrations to be consistently above water quality targets.
 Total phosphorus concentrations have remained below the water quality target of 0.1mg/L.